Black Sun (Goodrick-Clarke book): Background and publication history

-Black Suns author, Nicholas Goodrick-Clarke, was an English historian with a specialty in the relationship between occultism and Nazism.
-It is a successor to Goodrick-Clarke's earlier book The Occult Roots of Nazism, which focused on the influence of occult movements on the ideology of the original Nazi movement.
-The Occult Roots of Nazism was widely praised and was highly influential in its field; Black Sun was originally intended as a sequel to that book, but in the course of its writing its scope expanded beyond the original work.
-It is based largely on writings from the movements profiled as well as from then-modern group members.
+Black Suns author, Nicholas Goodrick-Clarke, was a British historian with a specialty in the relationship between occultism and Nazism.
+He had a PhD from the University of Oxford.
+Black Sun is a successor to Goodrick-Clarke's earlier book The Occult Roots of Nazism, published in 1985, which focused on the influence of occult movements on the ideology of the original Nazi movement.
+The Occult Roots of Nazism was widely praised and was influential in its field.
+Goodrick-Clarke followed that book up with another in 1998, Hitler's Priestess, a biography of the esoteric Hitlerist Savitri Devi.